 "She's been working diligently since the morning, with only a little bit of rest there in the shade of that lean-to we have.
 She's been working diligently all day with just a little bit of rest."

 This is interesting.
 "Listen!" has been a theme among us lately.
-And now, the type of Christ, says here, "You will listen my daughter."
+Now, the type of Christ says here, "You will listen my daughter."
 This is a command.
 It is a nice command, but it is still a command.
-Remember, that is one of the themes of Jesus' ministry—Listen!
+Remember, that is one of the themes of Jesus' ministry—listen!
 "I have got something important to tell you."
 What does he say?